Chicago Premises Liability Lawyers

 In some cases, including those involving construction sites and businesses, there may be other parties who possess and control property (meaning they occupied the property and controlled access to it), or who have some duty to act when it comes to addressing dangerous conditions.

 Because there may be multiple liable parties, it’s important to thoroughly investigate premises accidents to determine who may be held responsible.

 If you or a loved one were harmed on another’s property, you may be entitled to recover financial compensation and resulting economic and non-economic damages.
 This may include:

 - Disability and loss of a normal life

 - The emotional distress caused by the physical injuries and resultant limitations

 - Emotional injuries suffered by a victim’s family, including grief and sorrow

 - The loss of support and services suffered by a victim’s family members

 Like other personal injury lawsuits, premises liability claims are subject to a statute of limitations – in effect, a time deadline.
-Though circumstances vary, the statute of limitations in premises accident cases is generally 2 years from the date of injury or wrongful death.
-In cases where victims bring claims against the government for accidents on public property (i.e. public buildings, parks, etc.), the statute of limitations is only 1 year from the date of the accident.
+Though circumstances vary, the statute of limitations in premises accident cases is generally two years from the date of injury or wrongful death.
+In cases where victims bring claims against the government for accidents on public property (i.e., public buildings, parks, etc.), the statute of limitations is only one year from the date of the accident.

 In addition to preserving your right to financial compensation, reaching out to an experienced lawyer as soon as possible after an accident can help preserve evidence needed to support a claim.
 It is not uncommon for evidence to be altered or destroyed after premises accidents occur, or for time to degrade the memory of witnesses who may have been able to help your case.